wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

 ------------------------------------------
 The goals of MateriApps Installer are as follows

-- To install common applications (cf. `MateriApps <http://ma.cms-initiative.jp>`_) on all major domestic and foreign supercomputers.
+- To install common applications (cf. `MateriApps <https://ma.issp.u-tokyo.ac.jp>`_) on all major domestic and foreign supercomputers.
-- Similarly, we will prepare scripts for installation on CentOS (RedHat), Debian (Ubuntu) and Mac OS X environments.
+- Similarly, we will prepare scripts for installation on CentOS (RedHat), Debian (Ubuntu) and macOS environments.